-Heyward, Zobrist HRs in 8th cut Cards’ lead to 8-7 as Cubs seek clinch
+Try another day: Cub rally falls short in 1st try at St. Louis clinch

 “We will always respect them; that’s what makes it meaningful to beat them and do to what we’ve done relative to them the last three years.
 But I think there’s no fear there.”

-The Cubs were 12-4 against the Cardinals this year through Monday, including 8-1 at home.
+The Cubs are 12-5 against the Cardinals this year, including 8-1 at home.

-They entered the day needing merely a 2-4 finish to wind up with 90 wins despite a losing record and 5½-game deficit in the division at the All-Star break.
+They need merely a 2-3 finish to wind up with 90 wins despite a losing record and 5½-game deficit in the division at the All-Star break.

-They have the best record in the National League since then (45-23, .662 winning percentage, through Monday).
+Since then, they have the best record in the National League (45-24, .652 winning percentage).

 Email: gwittenmyer@suntimes.com